sayanarijit/sayanarijit.github.io/src/site/notes/concepts.md

 Argument: Acceptance vs Motivation/Enthusiasm vs Sound Judgement.

 Point of view: Embrace bubbles because the whole humanity and even the whole universe is just a bubble.

+Rant: The significance of "what did you cook today?"

 ---